-The Center for Folklife, History & Cultural Programs at Crandall Public Library is an award-winning program created by the Library’s Board of Trustees in 1993, charged with the mission to research and present the cultural traditions of the upper Hudson valley and southern Adirondacks of upstate New York through its research and documentation, special collections, public programs, gallery and educational services
+The Folklife Center at Crandall Public Library is an award-winning program created by the Library’s Board of Trustees in 1993 and empowered with the mission to preserve and present the cultural traditions of the upper Hudson valley and southern Adirondacks of upstate New York through its gallery, archives, and cultural programs.

 Monday -- Thursday 9 am to 9 pm